ULTIMATE AI GUIDE

 Goal: "Create a user profile page with photo, bio, and activity history"

-1. Design data structure (Django model) → Qwen
+1. Design data structure (Backend API model) → Qwen

 2. Create API endpoints → Qwen